The Brian Jonestown Massacre: Documentary

 Along with Portland, Oregon alternative rock band The Dandy Warhols, The Brian Jonestown Massacre were the subjects of the 2004 documentary film Dig!.
 The film captured a love–hate relationship between both bands, highlighting the interaction of Newcombe with his counterpart in the Warhols, Courtney Taylor-Taylor.
 The film was recorded over the course of seven years by filmmaker Ondi Timoner, but largely focused on The Brian Jonestown Massacre from late 1996 to mid-1998.
 Dig! won the Documentary Grand Jury Prize at the 2004 Sundance Film Festival.

+In January 2024, Dig!
+XX premiered at the 2024 Sundance Film Festival to celebrate the 20th anniversary of the documentary.
+This version of the documentary featured both 40 minutes of additional footage as well as new narration by Joel Gion.

 Members

+The lineup of the band is subject to frequent changes.
+As of September 2025, the current lineup are as follows: